lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 less than 512 MB of RAM it is recommended to use the alternate installer as it will perform better with your system.
 The alternate installer does not provide a live session so therefore it uses less RAM.

-Lubuntu offers images for three different architectures:
+Lubuntu offers images for two different architectures:
  - amd64 (commonly referred to as 64-bit)
  - i386 (commonly referred to as 32-bit)
- - PowerPC

 Architectures
 -------------